[Root] / Extensibility / Best Practices Guide

 .ForCondition(!MyClassAssertions.IsStateValid(this.Subject))

-.FailWith("Expected {context} to NOT be in a valid state{reason}, but {0} is.", this.Subject);
+.FailWith("Did not expect {context:MyClass} to be in a valid state{reason}, but {0} is.", this.Subject);

 return new AndConstraint<MyClassAssertions>(this);